Talos10/SOEN390-team-9/README.md

 ## About The Project

-Supreme ERP is an ERP (enterprise resource planning) web app which is targeted towards a company that is looking to handle the production and sales of bikes.
+Supremes ERP is an ERP (enterprise resource planning) web app which is targeted towards a company that is looking to handle the production and sales of bikes.

 ### Built With
 * Frontend Framework [React](https://reactjs.org/)